 Please check back often as we are regularly updating and adding to our roster of featured, amazing Boston bartenders.

-December’s schedule includes many favorites.
+February’s schedule includes many favorites.

 BOSTON MODERN CLASSICS

 In homage to Boston’s drinking history, we highlight some of Boston’s finest cocktails that made Boston famous.